rabbitboots/utf8_tools/README.md

 A loop iterator for code points in a UTF-8 string, where `i` is the byte position, `c` is the code point number, and `u` is the code point's UTF-8 substring.

-This function **raises a Lua error** if it encounters a problem with the encoding or the code point values.
+This function **raises a Lua error** if it encounters a problem with the UTF-8 encoding or with the code point values.

 `for i, c, u in utf8.codes(s) do …`